Weighing on Your Mind—Talking to Your Kids about Exercise&Nutrition

 basket2: What health problems are caused by childhood obesity?

 Sara_Lappé,_MD_: Childhood obesity is being seen linked to the following health problems: type 2 diabetes, high blood pressure, high cholesterol, sleep apnea, fatty liver disease (which can lead to cirrhosis) and polycystic ovarian syndrome (PCOS, or irregular periods in overweight adolescent girls.)
-Our Be Well Kids Clinic webpage is another good resource for understanding the links between obesity and other conditions.
+Our Children's Health Essentials Kids Clinic webpage is another good resource for understanding the links between obesity and other conditions.

 AKV: My son, who is 17, is about six foot and one inch tall and 400 lbs.
 I am very concerned about his health.
 Are their signs or symptoms of health conditions that I should be looking out for because of his size?
 How do I know if he needs intervention besides just observing him physically?